thcrfz/thcrfz/README.md

 Hi, I'm Thiago

-A full-stack web developer and a computer science student with experience in Javascript/Typescript, NodeJS.
+A full-stack web developer with experience in Javascript/Typescript, NodeJS.

 :scroll: knowledge: